Elliot Hunt

 Howdy!
 I'm Elliot!

-I'm a Technical Artist and Game Developer based in Orlando, Florida.
+I'm a Game Developer based in Orlando, Florida.

 I would love to help bring your games to life by working in all stages of game creation.
 From general Programming to Technical Art to 3D Modeling, I'm excited to lend a hand!